fahimnirjon/Airbnb/README.md

 - Profile Page.
 - Manage Users Page.
 - Sidebar modifications.
-- Secure client and server routes.
+- Secure client and server routes

 ### Packages and api docs used in this project: